SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

 In your SAP BTP consumer subaccount, create the destination *byd* to connect to SAP Business ByDesign with principal propagation:

-1. Open the *Connectivity* menu item on the SAP BTP consumer subaccount, choose *Destinations*, and create a *New Destination* with the following field values:
+1. Open the *Connectivity* menu item on the SAP BTP consumer subaccount, choose *Destinations*, and create a new destination with the following field values:

     | Parameter Name           | Value                                                                                 |